theanalyst/ix.el/README.md

 and setting the values for the variable `ix-user` and `ix-token`.
 If the user name didn't exist previously it is created during the first time `ix` is used.

+To delete a post, calling `ix-delete` will prompt for the post identifier, which will delete the post.
+This requires that the post was posted using a username and token

 More info
 ---------